+++ The industries most affected by counterfeit products +++ US companies most affected by counterfeits +++

 US Companies Most Affected by Counterfeiting

-China and Hong Kong are by far the largest source countries for counterfeit goods, with a combined share of more than 75 percent, followed by Turkey, Singapore and Germany, all of which accounted for a low single-digit share of global customs seizures in 2016.
-If you look at the countries most affected by counterfeiting, a somewhat more diverse picture emerges.
-Between 2014 and 2016, 24 percent of the total value of counterfeit products seized by customs worldwide violated the intellectual property rights of US-based companies, with French, Italian and Swiss companies also heavily affected.
-Interestingly, the vast majority of counterfeit or pirated products seized by customs authorities are shipped as small packages.
-69 percent of customs seizures between 2014 and 2016 were made by postal or express courier services, and 85 percent of intercepted shipments contained fewer than 10 items.
+China and Hong Kong are by far the largest sources of counterfeit goods, accounting for more than 75 percent of all seizures, followed by Turkey, Singapore, and Germany, which each had a low single-digit share of global customs seizures in 2016.
+A more diverse picture emerges when looking at the countries most affected by counterfeiting.
+Between 2014 and 2016, 24 percent of the total value of counterfeit products seized by customs worldwide infringed the intellectual property rights of companies based in the USA, with French, Italian, and Swiss companies also significantly affected.
+Interestingly, the vast majority of counterfeit or pirated products seized by customs authorities are shipped in small packages.
+Sixty-nine percent of customs seizures between 2014 and 2016 were carried out by postal or express courier services, and 85 percent of intercepted shipments contained fewer than 10 items.

 If you've ever walked across a larger street market while on holidays, chances are you've seen your fair share of counterfeit handbags, football jerseys, and Louis Vuitton scarves.
 And while most of us are aware of the fact that fake products are a major problem for footwear, fashion and luxury brands, the scope of the problem is surprising nonetheless.
-According to an OECD report published earlier this week, the total value of counterfeit and pirated products traded across borders in 2016 amounted to $509 billion or 3.3 percent of world trade.
+According to an OECD reportpublished earlier this week, the total value of counterfeit and pirated products traded across borders in 2016 amounted to $509 billion or 3.3 percent of world trade.
 That's up from $461 billion (2.5 percent of world trade) in 2013 despite the fact that worldwide trade volumes of legitimate goods stagnated over the past few years.

-With a combined share of more than 75 percent, China and Hong Kong are by far the biggest provenance countries for fake goods, distantly followed by Turkey, Singapore, and Germany who all accounted for a low single-digit share of global customs seizures in 2016 .Looking at the countries most affected by counterfeits paints a slightly more diverse picture.
+With a combined share of more than 75 percent, China and Hong Kong are by far the biggest provenance countries for fake goods, distantly followed by Turkey, Singapore, and Germany who all accounted for a low single-digit share of global customs seizures in 2016.
+Looking at the countries most affected by counterfeits paints a slightly more diverse picture.
 Between 2014 and 2016, 24 percent of the total value of counterfeit products seized by customs around the world were infringing on intellectual property rights of companies based in the United States, with French, Italian and Swiss companies also heavily affected.
 Interestingly, the vast majority of fake or pirated products seized by customs authorities are shipped as small parcels.
 69 percent of customs seizures between 2014 and 2016 were carried by postal or express courier services and 85 percent of intercepted shipments contained fewer than 10 items.